Rapha-btc/square-runes/contracts/capsule-mktg/readme-v0.md

 **Thread 1 - Capsule Trust Model:**

 1/ How do you trust a bridge operator?
 You don't.
 You make cheating impossible and defection unprofitable.
 2/ Capsule uses mandatory user signatures.
-I'm the oracle attesting to L2 burns, but I literally cannot move your BTC without your signature.
-Cheating you is not hard - it's impossible.
+The operator attests to L2 burns, but cannot move BTC without the user's signature.
+Cheating isn't hard - it's impossible.
 3/ Transparency is the enforcement.
-I'm a known operator.
-Every attestation I sign can be verified against on-chain burns.
+The operator is known.
+Every attestation can be verified against on-chain burns.
 One dishonest attestation = publicly provable = business over.
 4/ No honeypot.
 Funds are distributed across individual capsules.
-Bribing me for one user's funds destroys my entire operation.
+Bribing an operator for one user's funds destroys their entire operation.
 The math doesn't work.
 5/ This isn't trustless - it's trust-minimized with aligned incentives.
-You verify, you sign, you control.
-I just attest to what's already on-chain.
+Users verify, users sign, users control.
+The operator just attests to what's already on-chain.

 ---